Diphtheria and Homeoprophylaxis

-Homeopathic remedies will help a person with the diphtheria relieve their symptoms effectively and naturally.
+Homeoprophylaxis is used for Diphtheria and homeopathic remedies can help a person with diphtheria symptoms to relieve those symptoms effectively and naturally.

-- Diphtherium is used as a preventative to build the immune system before exposure to the Diphtheria and during any epidemic as a prevention.
+- Diphtherium is used to boost the immune system before exposure to the Diphtheria and may also be used during an epidemic.

 What is Diphtheria?